pipo7/GoCliexampleOthers/ghzrun_CobraViper_example1/README.md

 # Some Examples
 For automated run only pass the flag --ks with --outputformat: perftest --ks 4 --outputformat 'html'
-  OR use shorthand -k flag and specify keyspace replicas count as: perftest -k 8 -o 'csv'
+  OR use shorthand -k flag
 For manual run pass flags --manual, --ks --operations and --workers: perftest --manual --ks 4 --operations 1000 --workers 10 OR use shorthand flags as: